|

 Notice that the silhouette of the factory on

 the sign is the silhouette of the factory the sign is on?
-And
+And what's

 August 23, 2003 - Route 2A Buckland: